proconne/x9115pro/project/README.md

 #### Example Runs

-The following graphs show the project completion over time of both projects for some simple, fixed allocation schedules:
+The following graphs show the project completion over time of both projects for some simple, fixed allocation schedules.

 Keeping the initial allocation of half the senior developers to each project: